 The master of music is designed as a two-year program that offers in-depth study for students highly gifted in music performance, music education, music theory, composition, or research.

 Students seeking this degree are required to complete 30-32 hours of course work, culminating in a creative project, recital, research paper, or thesis near the end of their degree work.

 This degree plan requires an audition or portfolio review for admission; all students are also required to complete a master’s oral exit exam in their final semester.

 For more information, visit the course catalog or download the graduate student handbook.

 An assistantship is an excellent opportunity to work closely with faculty, gain hands-on experience, and it provides a waiver of most of your tuition costs and a stipend.
 Learn more.

 Ready to Apply?

-You will need to apply to both the Ball State Graduate School and the School of Music.
-If you’re an international student, your first contact is the Office of International Admissions.
+You will need to be admitted by both the Ball State Graduate School and the School of Music.

 The School of Music is home to two cutting-edge recital halls, nearly 10,000 square feet of dedicated recording studio space, and a plethora of practice rooms, rehearsal spaces, classrooms, and teaching studios.
 Take a closer look.